|

 rebuild, and I will restore it, that the remnant of men may seek the Lord,

-and all the Gentiles who bare my name.”
+and all the Gentiles who bare my name".
 Some

 take this Scripture to mean that at some point in the future God will

-rebuild the nation of Israel.
-Others say that the
+rebuild the nation of The question should

 one point that is often overlooked when thinking of the Jew and Gentile